Our Genealogical Helper for Arcola ...

 - Return to Citation

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Arcola.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Arcola
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Arcola

 Our distance measurements begin at a specific point in Arcola.
 The point that we are using is located at these GPS coordinates - Latitude: 32.5571, Longitude: -87.7675 [Map].
 In this case, the coordinates for Arcola have been provided by the Geographic Names Information System (GNIS).